rstacruz/frontend-starter-kit/README.md

 - Super-useful development server (via [metalsmith-start](https://www.npmjs.com/package/metalsmith-start))
 - Ready to deploy to Heroku (just `git push`)

-## What you don't get
+## What you DON'T get

 It's opinionated, but only up to a point.
 All it does is take `web/` and turn it into `public/` with a production build command (`npm run build`) and a development auto-watcher command (`npm start`).
 The rest is up to you!

-What you DON'T get:
+These things are not included here:

 - React (bring your own framework!)
 - Testing boilerplate (bring your own testing tools!)